 As the news began to sink in I got this overwhelming sense of responsibility.
-God had given to us Mitch’s last opportunity to hear the gospel before he left this world.
+We had been given Mich’s last opportunity to ever hear the gospel before he left this world.

 What were the last words that Mitch ever heard?